clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

       cd ~/clearlinux/packages/linux

+The "linux" package is the kernel that comes with |CL| in the kernel-native bundle.You can alternatively use a different kernel variant as the base for modification.
+For a list of kernel package names which you can clone instead, see the `clearlinux-pkgs GitHub`_.

 .. note::
-    The "linux" package is the kernel that comes with |CL| in the kernel-native bundle.
-    You can alternatively use a different kernel variant as the base for modification.
-    For a list of kernel package names which you can clone instead, see the `clearlinux-pkgs GitHub`_.

     The latest version of the |CL| kernel package is pulled as a starting point.
 An older version can pulled by switching to different git tag with